-As the colored lines show, all of the outcomes since 2007 have fallen near or below the lower gray band.
+As the colored lines show, all of the outcomes since 2010 have fallen near or below the lower gray band.
 (In fact, the record of two-standard-deviation losses goes back to at least the 2000s.)
 This means that events that should happen 2.5% of the time (half of 5%) are happening virtually 100% of the time.
-And that’s after the band has been adjusted from the 1979-2000 timeframe, which was significantly higher on the y-axis.
+And that’s after the band was adjusted from the 1979-2000 timeframe, when it was significantly higher on the y-axis.
 The bar has literally been lowered.

 The shrinking is confirmed by this second graph, which shows the trend of areal ice loss.

 Next, and perhaps the most worrisome for being the least broadly recognized, is the trend in volume.
 Not only is Arctic ice shrinking in area, but it’s thinning—just like ice on a pond in spring.
 Since 1979, it’s lost 80% of its mass.
 Here’s a graph from the Polar Science Center at the University of Washington’s Applied Physics Laboratory.
 Again, note the gray bands which represent two standard deviations from the expected, and how recent values persist below the 2.5% probability level.

 Finally, here’s a graphic of the record-low Arctic sea ice extent in September 2012.
 To see more, go to the NSIDC’s website.

 The Arctic ice cap is the idiot light at the top of the world.

 So—throw up our hands?
 That’s one reaction.
 The other is to get serious and cut carbon emission as much and as soon as possible.